fozbstudios/occmodel/README.rst

 #. ``make -j$(nproc)``
 #. ``make install``

-To install the python bindings into a virtualenv, activate your desired virtuaenv and run:
+To install the VTK python bindings into a virtualenv, activate your desired virtuaenv and run:
     ``add2virtualenv /opt/cad-lib/vtk-6.2/lib/python2.7/site-packages``

 If you want to use this build of VTK as you default VTK package you may also want to do the following things:
     #.
-Create a conf file in ``/etc/ld.so.conf.d``
+Create a conf file in ``/etc/ld.so.conf.d`` and reconfigure the dynamic linker run-time bindings
-        ``su -c "echo '/opt/cad-lib/vtk-6.2/lib' >> /etc/ld.so.conf.d/vtk.conf"``
+        ``su -c "echo '/opt/cad-lib/vtk-6.2/lib' >> /etc/ld.so.conf.d/vtk.conf; ldconfig"``
     #.
-Simlink the VTK header file directory to ``/usr/include``
+Sym link the VTK header file directory to ``/usr/include``
         ``ln -s /opt/cad-lib/vtk-6.2/include/vtk-6.2 /usr/include``
     #.
 And in some situations you may need to add VTK libray directory to the ``LD_LIBRARY_PATH`` variable in your ``.bash_profile``.
         ``LD_LIBRARY_PATH=/opt/cad-lib/oce-0.17/lib:$LD_LIBRARY_PATH``